|Born||Norman Takanyariwa Mapeza|

-Norman Mapeza started his football career at Darryn Textiles Football before he moved to Poland.
+Norman Mapeza started his football career at Darryn Textiles Football Club under the watchful eye of respected Polish coach Wieslaw Grabowski before he moved to Poland.
+He moved to Europe to play with Sokół Pniewy in the Polish Ekstraklasa for the 1993–94 season.
 He is one of the very few Zimbabwean footballers that played mainstream soccer in Europe and played regularly for Galatasaray.
-He became the first Zimbabwean player to have played in the UEFA Champions League followed by Liverpool legend Bruce Grobbelaar.
-Mapeza is said to have played about five Champions league matches for Turkish giants Galatasaray all 90 minutes as a defensive midfielder against other European heavyweights such as FC Barcelona and Manchester United rubbing shoulders with players such as Romario, Pep Guardiola, Ronald Koeman, Peter Schmeichel, Roy Keane, Paul Ince, Ryan Giggs and Mark Hughes
+He later on played for several Turkish clubs including Ankaragücü, Altay S.K. and Malatyaspor.
+He became the second Zimbabwean player to have played in the UEFA Champions League after Liverpool legend Bruce Grobbelaar.
+Mapeza is said to have played about five Champions league matches for Turkish giants Galatasaray all 90 minutes as a defensive midfielder against other European heavyweights such as FC Barcelona and Manchester United rubbing shoulders with players such as Romario, Pep Guardiola, Ronald Koeman, Peter Schmeichel, Roy Keane, Paul Ince, Ryan Giggs and Mark Hughes.

 Clubs Played For

 - Zimbabwe Premier Soccer League winner (2008 with Monomotapa Football Club, 2017, 2018 and 2019 with FC Platinum)

 Match Fixing Allegations